jrhackett/dnd-5e-api/README.md

 * Add users and sessions to both the server and UI
 * Custom spells in the UI
-* More robust filtering and sorting support in UI and API
-* More organized spellbook views
+* More organized spellbook views and the ability to create multiple spellbooks
-* Secure deployment strategy
+* Better deployment strategy
 * Compare spells by some heuristic
 * Spell exports by CSV and spell cards

 ## Credits

 Jake Hackett

-Soon to be: James Grippo